-vital lesson; a stopped glidnakes an excellent target. arrived intact, and most of the t men charged out of the as soon as it came to a gathered, organized and functional very quickly.
+vital lesson; a stopped glidnakes an excellent target. arrived intact, and most of the t men charged out of the units brought in by glider were as soon as it came to a gathered organized and functional very quickly.
 Medical detachments set up shop immediately.
 Headquarters and signal echelons set about their missions.
 Infantrymen beefed up their comrades' lines.
 Artillery units were soon blazing away.
 Pilots pulled sentry duty or guarded prisoners.